-In February 2020, the Trust announced the appointment of three Trustees and a new Chair for the period beginning February 1, 2020.
-Railroad management appointed Ms. Mary S. Jones, Vice President and Treasurer (Retired), Union Pacific Company, to a three-year term that expires on January 31, 2023.
-Railway labor unions appointed Mr. Joel Parker, former Special Assistant to the President and International Vice President of the Transportation Communications International Union (TCU)/IAM, to a three-year term that expires on January 31, 2023.
-The six Trustees then selected Mr. William F. Quinn, former chairman and founder of American Beacon Advisors, for a three-year term that expires on January 31, 2023.
-In addition, the Trustees appointed Ms. Jones as the Chair of the Board of Trustees for the period February 1, 2020 - January 31, 2021.
+In February 2021, the Trust announced the appointment of two Trustees and a new Chair for the period beginning February 1, 2021.
+Railroad management appointed Mr. Bill Slater, Head of Investor Relations, CSX Corporation, to a three-year term that expires on January 31, 2024.
+Railway labor unions appointed Mr. George J. Francisco, Jr., President Emeritus, National Conference of Firemen and Oilers - SEIU, to a three-year term that expires on January 31, 2024.
+In addition, the Trustees appointed Mr. Francisco as the Chair of the Board of Trustees for the period February 1, 2021 - January 31, 2022.